 Note You can also right-click a folder and then choose to create a subfolder, rename the folder, or delete the folder.

 - Enter parameters as follows:

 --class org.apache.spark.examples.SparkPi --master yarn-client --driver-memory 512m --num-executors 1 --executor-memory 1g --executor-cores 2 /usr/lib/spark-current/examples/jars/spark-examples_2.11-2.1.1.jar 10Note The

-/usr/lib/spark-current/examples/jars/spark-examples_2.11-2.1.1.jarjar file name is decided by the Spark version in the cluster, for example, if Spark version is 2.1.1, it should be
+/usr/lib/spark-current/examples/jars/spark-examples_2.11-2.1.1.jarJAR file name is defined by the version of Spark in the cluster.
+For example, if the version of Spark is 2.1.1, then the JAR file is named as

 - Click Run.

 - View the job log entries and confirm the results.